corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/generating-a-node.md

 A node can be created manually by creating a folder that contains the following items:

-* The Corda Enterprise JAR
+* The Corda JAR

 >
 >
->     * The binary `corda-4.1.jar` provided to your organisation.
+>     * Can be downloaded from [https://r3.bintray.com/corda/net/corda/corda/](https://r3.bintray.com/corda/net/corda/corda/) (under /4.1/corda-4.1.jar)
 >
 >